 Ira Zecher has served as a member of our board, since June 2011.
-Ira has been the managing member of ILZ, LLC, an accounting consulting firm, since 2010.
-He was also an adjunct professor at Rutgers University in the Graduate program from Fall semester 2010 through Fall semester 2013.
-From 1974 through December 2010, Ira was employed by Ernst & Young LLP, a registered public accounting firm, retiring as a partner.
-Previously, he was a senior transaction advisory services partner and Far East private equity leader for Ernst & Young LLP, where he advised clients on mergers and acquisitions across a broad range of industries.
-Prior to joining the transaction advisory services group, Ira provided accounting, audit and business-advisory services to both public and private clients for Ernst & Young LLP since 1974.
-Ira currently serves as a member of the board of directors of The Habit Restaurants, Inc. as Chairman of the audit committee and member of the compensation committee.
-He previously served as a director, audit accountant, a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of Certified Public Accountants.
+Ira is a managing member of ILZ, LLC, and has served as a director, audit committee chairman and nominating and corporate governance committee member of the board for The Habit Restaurants, Inc. since August 2014.
+He previously served as a director, audit committee chairman and compensation committee member of the board of Norcraft Companies, Inc. from October 2013 to May 2015.
+Prior to joining the Chuy's board, Mr. Zecher was with Ernst & Young LLP, a registered public accounting firm, for over 36 years until his retirement as a partner in 2010.
+From 1986 to 2010, he served as a senior transaction advisory services partner and Far East private equity leader for Ernst & Young, where he advised clients on mergers and acquisitions across a broad range of industries.
+Prior to joining the transaction advisory services group, Ira provided accounting, audit and business-advisory services to both public and private clients.
+He received his Bachelor's degree from Queens College of the City of New York.
+He is also a certified public accountant, a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
+He also completed the Executive Program of the Kellogg School of Management at Northwestern University.
+From 2010 to 2013, he taught in the Graduate Accounting program at Rutgers, the State University of New Jersey.
 We have concluded that Ira should serve on our board based upon his extensive professional accounting and financial expertise, which allow him to provide key contributions to the Board on financial, accounting, corporate governance and strategic matters.